ExploreTybee.com ExploreOrlandoFlorida.com ExploreGreenville.com ExploreHiltonHead.com

 There is an ample amount of sand beach between the rock barrier and the natural dunes which provide an expansive space for play and exploration in an undisturbed natural environment.

-Jekyll Island Sand Dunes
+Jekyll Island, Georgia Jekyll Island Sand Dunes

 Our sand dunes are home to millions of species of plant and animal life.
 These communities are protected by the State of Georgia.
 It is our goal to promote the preservation of these natural habitats.
 According to the Georgia Department of Natural Resources, "these sand dunes form a natural buffer and protect upland homes, hotels and other buildings from the tides, winds, waves and storms.
 Morning glory vines, ghost crabs, sea gulls, Spanish bayonets and sea oats all made their home in and around the sand dunes.
 Many shorebirds lay eggs directly on the sand in the dune area.
 Even the threatened loggerhead turtles come ashore during the summer months to lay their eggs in the warm sands of our coast.
 The dunes are extremely fragile and the plants which hold the sand in place are easily killed by foot traffic.